scalar-labs/helm-charts/docs/getting-started-scalardl-ledger.md

    $ docker exec -t cassandra-ledger cqlsh -e "show version" [cqlsh 5.0.1 | Cassandra 3.11.11 | CQL spec 3.4.4 | Native protocol v4]
    ```
-   It may take some time to start Cassandra in the container.
+   It may take a while to start Cassandra in the container.
 So, if this command returns an error, wait a moment and then re-run it.

 ## Step 4.
 Create working directory

-In this guide, we will create some configuration files and key/certificate files locally.
+We will create some configuration files and key/certificate files locally.
 So, create a working directory for it.

 1. Create working directory.
    ```console